Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care is more specialized and intensive, which explains its higher cost in Jackson and across the state.
 The additional services, including 24-hour supervision, therapy, and specialized cognitive support, account for the price difference when compared to other forms of senior living.

-Morningside Of Jackson is known for providing dementia and Alzheimer’s care in Madison county, Tennessee.
-It can accommodate no more than 70 senior citizens.
-Morningside Of Jackson provides luxury amenities that include monitoring of medications, assistance with daily living and excellent caregiver-to-resident ratio to any dementia sufferers who reside in Jackson, TN and nearby areas.
-Morningside Of Jackson is situated at 1200 North Parkway, 38305 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Laurelwood Healthcare Center excels at providing Alzheimer’s care in Madison county, Tennessee.
+It can accommodate no more than 64 seniors.
+Laurelwood Healthcare Center offers luxurious amenities that include routine vital sign and health monitoring, staff nurses trained in dementia care and special lighting in all areas to help with memory to any older adults with dementia who reside in Jackson, TN and nearby areas.
+Laurelwood Healthcare Center is located at 200 Birch St, 38301 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Medicare, the federal health insurance program, typically covers certain healthcare expenses for seniors in Jackson, Tennessee, but it does not fully cover memory care costs.
 Memory care, a specialized form of long-term care that focuses on helping individuals with Alzheimer’s disease, dementia, and other cognitive impairments, is often needed when a senior’s needs surpass what typical home care or assisted living can provide.
 While Medicare offers coverage for medically necessary care in specific settings, such as skilled nursing facilities (SNFs), it does not provide direct coverage for the long-term, non-medical care offered in most memory care facilities in Jackson.